Custom eLearning Solutions

 Example:

-An automatically assigned learning path prepares back‑of‑house and front‑of‑house employees for a seasonal menu launch.
+Get employees productive faster and focus their time on the work that matters most to food safety, order accuracy, and waste reduction.
 It combines short recipe demonstrations, plating walkthroughs and a brief allergen overview.
-Modules unlock based on the employee’s role—such as cook, server or bartender—and the equipment available at their store.
+Modules unlock based on the employee's role-such as cook, server or bartender-and the equipment available at their store.

 Performance Support Chatbots